 Come rain or shine, we have picked some top things to do this August Bank Holiday weekend.

-Step back in time this bank holiday weekend and explore Beamish's , Summer of Fun and enjoy good old-fashioned family fun including traditional transport, football fun, Georgian games and creative crafts.
-If the sun is shining be sure to pop by 1950s Front Street terrace and try tasty traditional ice cream from John’s Café- a must for all ice cream lovers.
-More information here.
+Step back in time this bank holiday weekend and explore Beamish's , Summer of Fun and enjoy good old-fashioned family fun as this summer Beamish are marking Rail 200 by exploring the importance of the railway throughout different time periods.
+Each week will be focus on a different theme and over the bank holiday weekend you can head to the 1940s farm to learn all about the role that rail transport played in safely transporting Evacuees during the Second World War, and take part in a range of special activities relating to this.
+If the sun is shining during your visit, be sure to pop by 1950s Front Street terrace and try tasty traditional ice cream from John’s Café, which is a must for all ice cream lovers.

 Hop on a Toon Tour Bus this bank holiday weekend and be whisked around NewcastleGateshead in style.
 The bus service runs every 30 minutes, starting from Central Station in Newcastle and stops at sights including, Discovery Museum, St James' Park, Great North Museum, Ouseburn, Quayside, Millennium Bridge, Tyne Bridge, Baltic, The Glasshouse International Centre for Music, Grey’s Monument, Grey Street, Newcastle Castle and Newcastle Cathedral.
 Hop on and hop off the bus and see more of the sights listed.
 When you are finished, simply hop on the next running bus and continue the tour!
 The tickets also allow unlimited travel on all Go North East buses the same day, and they will be available to buy on the Go North East app, or you can buy directly from the driver on the bus.

-The bank holiday weekend will welcome back some toon festival favourites.
+The bank holiday weekend will welcome back some toon festival favourites, both old and new.

 The return of Noughty 90's Festival Festival to Exhibition Park is set to be massive.
-Boasting four huge stages of music, artists and DJ’s from around the world, funfair rides, a 90’s arcade, retro bars, RnB roller disco, gourmet street Food and exclusive VIP area this festival is the ultimate throwback.
-Join Five, Tinchy Stryder, DJ Sammy and many more artists and sing your heart out.
+Taking place on Saturday 23rd August, the day will have four huge stages of music, artists and DJ’s from around the world, funfair rides, a 90’s arcade, retro bars, RnB roller disco, gourmet street Food and exclusive VIP area this festival is the ultimate throwback.
+Join Darren Styles, Atomic Kitten, DJ Sammy many more artists and sing your heart out.
 More information and tickets here.

-The ever popular Newcastle Mela is returning this August bank holiday weekend.
+The ever popular Newcastle Mela is returning this August bank holiday weekend on Sunday 24th and Monday 25th August.
 The festival is free, family friendly and everyone is welcome.
 The event is based around Pakistani, Bengali, Indian and other South Asian cultures and this is your chance to experience the music, food and entertainment associated with these cultures.
 Over two days you will be entertained by singers and musicians; enjoy a delicious range of hot and cold foods from our many stall holders; buy clothes, gifts and jewellery; try out art, crafts and activities; and see some incredible performances by circus acts, dance artists and local groups.
-More information here
+More information here.

 Bank holiday activities are hungry (and thirsty!) work.
 Explore NewcastleGateshead and discover some culinary delights over the three day weekend.
 Take a look here at our top pubs with beer gardens and terraces to enjoy a drink or two over the bank holiday weekend.

-Wander along to Wylam Brewery and you will find the Battle Royale Summer Slam.
-From Battle of the Burger to Slice Wars, Argie Bhaji to Taco Heads, Wylam Brewery knows how to pit the best local foodie producers against each other in a cracking event that always has beer flowing and tunes spinning.
-This bank holiday weekend, it’s time to crown the champion of all champions with the Battle Royale.
-Crowd favourites and new vendors will battle it out to be crowned culinary champions.
-Entry is free, with each small plate costing four pounds.
-For more information click here.
+Wander along to Wylam Brewery and you will find the August Food Battle, Battle Royale.
+Wylam Brewery knows how to pit the best local foodie producers against each other in a cracking event that always has beer flowing and tunes spinning.
+This bank holiday weekend, not only is it the ‘best dish’ title on the line but also ‘best genre’!
+Tacos against burgers, pizza against curry, and we’re here for it all.
+Vendors will battle it out to be crowned culinary champions.
+Find out more here.

 Head over the Blackfriars new Cloister Garden and indulge in a BBQ fit for a king!
 You’ll enjoy a sharing plank of seasonal starters, followed by a main course straight from the BBQ and rounded off with a seasonal dessert.
 Don't worry if the sun isn't shining, the outdoor area is fitted with large umbrellas and heaters.
 Book your place today.